itzg/docker-minecraft-server/README.md

 -e ENABLE_AUTOPAUSE=TRUE
 ```

-There are 5 more environment variables that define the behaviour:
+The following environment variables define the behaviour of auto-pausing:
 * `AUTOPAUSE_TIMEOUT_EST`, default `3600` (seconds)
 describes the time between the last client disconnect and the pausing of the process (read as timeout established)
 * `AUTOPAUSE_TIMEOUT_INIT`, default `600` (seconds)